 If you have been following my blog, you might wonder why I am posting this kappa Puttu recipe again?
-Well guess what this is a different way of making kappa puttu.
+Well guess what?
+This is a different way of making kappa puttu.
 I guess this is the traditional way of making it.
 What I had posted earlier was an easy or short cut version.
 Actually speaking both versions are not that hard and if you already have some cooked leftover kappa (yucca) then you can go for the recipe I posted earlier.
 My aunt had suggested I try making Kappa puttu since that would be a great grain free bread option for me.
 I loved the version I made before.
-However my darling cousins kept insisting that I should try making it using raw grated yucca (tapioca) and that tastes much better.
+However my darling cousins kept insisting that I should try making it using raw grated yucca (cassava) and that tastes much better.
 So then how could I not give it a try right?

 Puttu is traditionally steamed using an utensil called “puttu Kodam’ which basically consists of a long mould that fits on top of a steamer pot.
 Since I don’t have this contraption, I make do with a strainer fitted on top of a cooking pot.
 To get a round shape, I pack the cooked ‘puttu’ in a small bowl and then invert it onto the serving plate.
 But if you have a puttu maker, you can make it in that.
 You can check out what a puttu maker looks like over here.